 Blue Cash Everyday Card from American Express

-The Blue Cash Everyday® Card from American Express is available for pre-qualification only by navigating through the prequalification page on the American Express website.
-Keep in mind Amex is particular about eligibility requirements, so it is best to start this process if you have at least a good credit score.
+The Blue Cash Everyday® Card from American Express is available for prequalification only by navigating through the prequalification page on the American Express website.
+Keep in mind Amex is particular about eligibility requirements, so it’s best to start this process if you have at least a good credit score.

-The Blue Cash Everyday Card is a solid cash back card that offers 3 percent cash back at U.S. supermarkets, U.S. gas stations and U.S. online retail purchases (on the first $6,000 spent per year on each category, then 1 percent), and 1 percent on all other purchases.
-It has a $0 annual fee and new cardholders can earn a great welcome offer.
-Earn a $200 statement credit after you spend $2,000 in purchases on your new card within the first 6 months.
+The Blue Cash Everyday is a solid cash back card that offers 3 percent cash back at U.S. supermarkets, U.S. gas stations and U.S. online retail purchases (on the first $6,000 spent per year in each category, then 1 percent), plus 1 percent on all other purchases.
+It has a $0 annual fee, and new cardholders can earn a great welcome offer: a $200 statement credit after you spend $2,000 in purchases within the first six months.